switz/driver/README.md

         isCartInvalid: 'error',
         isCartValid: 'primary',
       },
+      // state keys that are not defined in objects return undefined
       // onClick will be undefined except `ifCartValid` is true
       // <button onClick handlers accept undefined so that's okay!
       onClick: {